 It is important to write down or recognize some of the good that came out of your divorce.
 Perhaps you no longer must live with ongoing relational stress, no longer consistently get into verbal battles or are out of an abusive relationship.
 If your children are in a safer environment, take note of that.
 Recognizing these positive points will make it easier to be happy with your new situation.

 Try Something New

 Now that you’re away from that stress, this can be a great time to try something new.
 Find a hobby that you always wanted to do and dive in with both feet.
 Hobbies that involve exercise are especially helpful as they help to eliminate stress and manage depression.
 Take up journaling, go fishing or give tennis a try.
 Dating is something to try again when the time is right, too.

 Experienced Divorce Representation with David Pedrazas

 If you are experiencing stress in a marriage and need help in the Salt Lake City, Utah area, the Law Office of David Pedrazas can assist you.
 We are committed to doing all that we can to improve your situation.
 We have helped many people just like you walk through tough times in relation to divorce.
 We wish you the very best as you work to get happiness back into your life if you have recently encountered a divorce.

-If you have any questions, feel free to call us at 801-263-7078, or schedule a free case evaluation online.
+If you have any questions, feel free to call us at 801-263-7078, or schedule a Legal Case Review online.
 We pride ourselves on our experience representing divorce, family law, child support and child custody.